Instruction generation

 Generated artifacts

-commonplace-init produces three kinds of output:
+commonplace-init produces four kinds of output:

-• kb/tasks/backlog/, kb/tasks/active/, kb/tasks/completed/
+• kb/tasks/backlog/, kb/tasks/active/, kb/tasks/completed/ — user's task lifecycle

 Scaffold trees — copied from packaged scaffold assets:

-• kb/types/ — global base types (note, text)
+• kb/types/ — shared global types (text, note, instruction, definition, index)

 Resolved templates — read, substituted, written: